 This bill expands the definition of "destructive device" to include certain rifles capable of firing a projectile of .50 caliber or greater.
-Specifically, the bill applies to center-fire rifles capable of firing .50 Browning machine gun cartridge.
+Specifically, the bill applies to center-fire rifles capable of firing a .50 caliber Browning machine gun cartridge.